lavanyagarg112/react-web-forum/README.md

 - Ruby on Rails API with postgresql for the backend
 - Render for deployment

-To know more, do read on!
+For more details, do read on!

 ## Table of Contents
 1. [Introduction](#introduction)